Kumaravi8/CollegeAdmissionSystem/README.md

 Console-based user input with Scanner

 How to Run
-Setup Database:
+Setup Database
 Create MySQL database named college_db and required tables (students, courses, applications) according to your schema.

-Configure Database Connection:
+Configure Database Connection
 Update database credentials and URL in com.college.util.DBConnection.java.

-Import Project in Eclipse:
+Import Project in Eclipse
 Open Eclipse IDE

 Import the project as an existing Java project

 Build the project to resolve dependencies

-Run Main Class:
+Run Main Class
 Run com.college.main.AppLauncher as a Java Application.

-Use the Console Menu:
+Use the Console Menu
 Follow on-screen instructions to perform operations like adding students, courses, applications, importing/exporting CSV, and generating merit lists.

 Sample Menu Options